Fuji Velvia 50 is a magical film. The film, formerly known as just

 za/sd

-Sample images made on Fuji Velvia 50 film with a Pentax 6x7 by staff member, Zeb Andrews.
+A sample gallery of images made with Fuji Velvia 50 on a Pentax 67 by staff member Zeb Andrews.